LeastAuthority/leastauthority.com/content/products/Tahoe-LAFS-on-S3/FAQ.rst

 **What is the relationship between Least Authority Enterprises and the Tahoe-LAFS open source project?**

-  Zooko Wilcox-O'Hearn, founder of Least Authority Enterprises, was one of the inventors of Tahoe-LAFS and continues to actively contribute to the project as an architect and coder.
-Least Authority Enterprises intend to contribute all of our work to the open source project.
+  Zooko Wilcox-O'Hearn, founder and CEO of Least Authority Enterprises, was one of the inventors of Tahoe-LAFS and continues to contribute to the project as an architect and coder.
+Least Authority Enterprises contribute all of our code to the open source project.

 **How do I start?**